Larry Kendall and “Ninja Selling”

 Never discuss home options with buyers before you know what they really want.
 Ask and listen with care.

-Buyers will never accept solutions you propose unless you make everything crystal clear.
+Buyers will never accept the solutions you propose unless you make everything crystal clear.

 Propose only.
 Never push.